awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Verification/modules/04-submit-batch.md

 Next, you'll submit four jobs into the cluster, each job requests a specific instance type.
 Using multiple instance types will help provide more interesting data to look at in the analytics lab.

-1. Execute the run_tests.sh script which will submit 20 batch jobs to the queue by typing `./run_tests.sh` then hit enter.
-You'll observe that the PBS scheduler will report the corresponding job idsfor each of these 20 jobs.
+1. Execute the run_tests.sh script by typing `./run_tests.sh` then hit enter.
+The script is broken into two sections: The first section creates 5 compute instances each with 4 vCPUs then the second section submits 20 batch jobs to these instances.
+You'll observe that the PBS scheduler will report the corresponding job ids for each of these 20 jobs.

-1. You can examine the run_tests.sh script by typing `cat run_tests.sh` and observe that for each test we're specifying a different instance_type.
-This will usually depend on the CPU and memory requirements for the corresponding test.
+1. You can examine the run_tests.sh script by typing `cat run_tests.sh`.

 ### Step 2: Watch job status

-1. As soon as jobs are sent to the queue, SOCA automation scripts will create a new compute instance to execute each job.
-Run the `qstat` command to view the status of the jobs.
+1. Run the `qstat` command to view the status of the jobs.
 You can also view job status in the web UI by clicking on **My Job Queue** in the left side navigation bar.
     ![](../imgs/my-job-queue.png)

 1. You can run the `pbsnodes -aSjL` command to see the EC2 instances that have joined the cluster.
 Initially, the nodes will be in **state-unknown,down** till they boot-up and join the queue.